HITECHCRIME/HC_SG114_Moment/README.md

 Coz (it) that ain't my mode of thought

 You think my
-Morals gone, no they just refined
-Looking for sublime manifesting rhymes
+Morals gone, you think, fine, i think just refined yeah Looking for sublime manifesting
-Trance with bass to lasers so defines
+Trance with bass to lasers so defines the rhymes

-Oh I know I've put barriers against my better judgement Trying out but those new facades —  aaah

-...

 What you can't see is the prize inside
 Maybe take just a peek sometimes
 You prolly be suprised with what you're missing out

+Oh I know I've put barriers against my better judgement Trying out but those new facade —  aaah

+...